richardsonlima/richardsonlima.github.io/_posts/2025-12-23-when-the-game-ends.markdown

 In game theory, a **Nash Equilibrium** is a configuration in which no agent can improve their payoff by changing strategy unilaterally, given that others maintain theirs.

-This definition is precise—and dangerously incomplete.
+This definition is precise and dangerously incomplete.

 A Nash equilibrium:
 - does **not** require fairness